mattbtrick/dollars-and-sense/README.md

 # Dollars and Sense
-App to help teach kids to money their money.
+App to help teach kids to manage their money.